Guess Who's Coming to Dinner: Plot

 In 1967, Joanna Drayton, a 23-year-old white woman, returns from her Hawaiian vacation to her parents' home in San Francisco with Dr. John Prentice, a 37-year-old black widower.
-The couple became engaged after a 10-day whirlwind romance.
-Joanna's parents are Matt Drayton, a successful newspaper editor, and his wife, Christina, who owns an art gallery.
-Though both of the Draytons are liberal-minded, they are initially shocked their daughter is engaged to a man of a different race.
-Christina gradually accepts the situation, but Matt objects because of the likely unhappiness and seemingly insurmountable problems the couple will face in American culture.
+The couple became engaged after a 10-day romance.
+Joanna's parents are Matt Drayton, a newspaper editor, and his wife, Christina, who owns an art gallery.
+Though the Draytons are liberal-minded, they are shocked that their daughter is engaged to a man of a different race.
+Christina gradually accepts the situation, but Matt objects because of the likely unhappiness and seemingly insurmountable problems the couple will face.

-Without telling Joanna, John tells the Draytons he will withdraw from the relationship unless both Draytons give the couple their blessing.
-To complicate matters, John is scheduled to fly to New York later that night, and then to Geneva, Switzerland for three months in his work with the World Health Organization.
-His answer from the Draytons, therefore, will determine whether Joanna will follow him.
-Tillie, the Draytons' black housekeeper, suspicious of John's motives and protective of Joanna, privately corners John and speaks her mind.
-To John's surprise, Joanna invites John's parents to fly up from Los Angeles to join them for dinner that evening.
+Unbeknownst to Joanna, John tells the Drayton parents he will withdraw from the engagement unless both Draytons give the couple their blessing.
+To complicate matters, John is soon scheduled to Geneva, Switzerland, for three months in his work with the World Health Organization.
+His answer from the Draytons will determine whether Joanna follows him.
+Joanna invites John's parents to fly up from Los Angeles to join them for dinner that evening.
 John has not told them his fiancée is white.
-Monsignor Ryan, Matt's golf buddy, arrives after Matt cancelled their game.
-He tells both Matt and the couple he is supportive of the engagement.
-But Matt will not yield.
+Monsignor Mike Ryan, Matt's golf buddy, arrives and tells Matt and the couple that he is supportive of the engagement.
+Ryan is amused by his old liberal friend's principles fetching up against reality.
 Christina tells Matt she, too, is supportive of Joanna, even if it means fighting Matt.
 Christina fires her bigoted art gallery manager, Hilary St. George, who nosily intrudes and voices her sympathy for Christina's situation.
-On the way to the airport to meet John's parents, the couple stops for a drink with an old friend of Joanna's and her husband; they are also completely supportive.